Vasool Raja MBBS: Plot

-With the help of Vatti and others, Raja gains admission to the SLR Institute of Medical Sciences by threatening Margabandhu, a faculty member of the college, as well as Margabandhu's father.
+With the help of Vatti and others, Raja gains admission to the SLR Institute of Medical Sciences.
 Upon admission, he again encounters Vishwanathan, who is the college dean.
-His success there becomes dependent upon the coerced help of Margabandhu.
-Margabandhu is initially hostile to Raja but does not reveal the truth to the dean.
-While Raja's skills as a medical doctor are minimal, he transforms those around him with the "Kattipudi Vaithiyam" ("hugging therapy"), a method of comfort taught to Raja by his mother, and the compassion he shows towards those in need.
-Despite the school's emphasis on mechanical, Cartesian, impersonal, often bureaucratic relationships between doctors and patients, Raja constantly seeks to impose a more empathetic, almost holistic, regimen.
-To this end, he defies all convention by treating a brain-dead man as if the man were able to perceive and understand normally; intimidating Dr. Kalidas into admitting and treating a suicide patient; interacting on familiar but autocratic terms with patients; humiliating school bullies; effusively thanking a hitherto-underappreciated cleaner; helping a terminally ill cancer patient named Zakir; and encouraging the patients themselves to make changes in their lives so that they do not need pharmaceuticals or surgery.
+His success there becomes dependent upon the coerced help of Margabandhu, a faculty member of the college.
+While Raja's skills as a medical doctor are minimal, he transforms those around him with the "Kattipudi Vaithiyam" ("hugging therapy"), a method of comfort taught to Raja by his mother.
+Despite the school's emphasis on mechanical, impersonal, and often bureaucratic relationships between doctors and patients, Raja constantly seeks to impose a more empathetic regimen.
+To this end, he defies all convention by treating a brain-dead man as if the man were able to perceive and understand normally.

 Vishwanathan, who perceives all this as symptoms of chaos, is unable to prevent it from expanding and gaining ground at his college.
 He becomes increasingly irritable, almost to the point of insanity.
-Repeatedly, this near-dementia is shown when he receives unwelcome tidings and begins laughing in a way that implies that he has gone mad.
-This behaviour is explained early on as an attempt to practice laughter therapy, an attempt that seems to have backfired.
-Vishwanathan's laughing serves more to convey his anger than diffuse it.
 Meanwhile, Janaki becomes increasingly fond of Raja, who, in his turn, becomes unreservedly infatuated with her.
-Some comedy appears here because Raja is unaware that Janaki and his childhood friend "Paapu" are one and the same; an ignorance that Janaki hilariously exploits.
-Vishwanathan tries several times to expel Raja, but is often outsmarted by Raja's wit or the affection with which the others at the college regard Raja, having gained superior self-esteem by his methods.
-In a final attempt, Raja is almost expelled but he injures himself and multiple bones to prevent himself from being expelled.
+Vishwanathan tries several times to expel Raja, but is often outsmarted by him.